Nations seek aviation climate pact despite global tensions

 Russia, which faces sanctions and a ban on the use of its airspace by Western airlines, urged the assembly to "stop the destructive actions of individual states," saying the carbon cost of skirting Russia rendered climate efforts "pointless".

-The West says Russia has illegally confiscated hundreds of foreign-leased jets, a charge Moscow denies.
-Both sides are expected to air their views during the gathering from Tuesday in ICAO's Montreal headquarters, once used as a Cold War back-channel.
+The West says Russia has illegally confiscated hundreds of foreign jets, a charge Moscow denies.
+Both sides are expected to air their positions during the gathering from Tuesday in ICAO's Montreal headquarters, once used as a Cold War back-channel.

-A top ICAO official called for unity on long-term issues at stake during the 11-day talks.
+A top ICAO official called for unity on long-term issues dominating the 11-day talks.

 "I am very confident that member states ... will come with an open mind to find a common understanding and present a way forward towards aviation and sustainability which is a central theme in this assembly," Secretary General Juan Carlos Salazar told Reuters.

-Now the baton passes to governments, with airlines, planemakers and airports pressing for unity to avoid destabilizing aviation's cross-border ecosystem.
+Now the baton passes to governments, with airlines and their suppliers pressing for unity around the same goal to avoid destabilizing aviation.

-But high costs and concerns from countries like China and Russia remain potential obstacles.
+"Anything shy of that in this assembly will be viewed as a failure," Willie Walsh, director-general of the International Air Transport Association of global airlines, warned on Tuesday.

 INACTION 'NOT AN OPTION'

-"The ICAO Assembly ... is really pivotal; we're hoping that more than 190 states will come together to rally behind a global policy framework," Airbus AIR.PA Executive Vice-President for Corporate Affairs Julie Kitcher told investors.
+Airbus AIR.PA also urged leaders to rally behind the goal.
+"The ICAO Assembly ... is really pivotal," Executive Vice-President for Corporate Affairs Julie Kitcher told investors.

 Airlines produce 2-3% of total emissions but some 12% of transport emissions - a percentage likely to increase as other modes switch to alternatives like electricity faster than currently appears possible for anything but the shortest fights.